Dec 26, 2025

 A Type Test Report confirms a particular design cleared all required checks.
 It's for fresh designs or initial approvals, not routine lots.

-An ISO 9001 cert proves the producer uses a solid quality system.
+An ISO 9001 Certificate proves the producer uses a solid quality system.
 This boosts steady output and tracking.

 A Certificate of Origin handles customs.
 It might influence taxes or preferences.